 I believe it's consistency.
 Artists who consistently produce artworks that exhibit focus, personal voice, and aesthetic sensibility show a strong commitment to their practice; they have the potential to gain a devoted following and pique the interest of serious collectors.

-What’s your strongest memory of childhood?
+What’s your favourite memory of childhood?